Tammy Tyrrell: Supermarket pricing

 In December 2023, Tyrrell was appointed to the Senate Select Committee on Supermarket Prices which investigated price gouging practices by large supermarket chains.
 Tyrrell highlighted the lack of market competition in Tasmania and called for incentives to bring smaller retailers, such as Aldi, to the island.

 Cannabis

-The Legalising Cannabis Bill 2023 - introduced to Senate by the Greens in 2023 to legalise adult use of cannabis at a federal level - was put to a vote in November 2024.
+The Legalising Cannabis Bill 2023 – introduced to Senate by the Greens in 2023 to legalise adult use of cannabis at a federal level – was put to a vote in November 2024.
 Tyrrell joined all Greens senators, and fellow independent senator, Lidia Thorpe, to vote in favour of the bill, which was ultimately defeated with 13 votes to 24.

 Tammy Tyrrell for Tasmania

 On 24 September 2024, Tyrrell submitted an application to register a political party named "Tammy Tyrrell for Tasmania".
 Under the Australian Senate electoral system, only registered political parties can have a name and logo appear above the line on the ballot paper.
 Without it, it is generally understood to be unlikely to win a Senate seat.

 The party was successfully registered on 12 December 2024.

+With Tyrrell joining the Labor Party in May 2026, Tammy Tyrrell for Tasmania lost its only representation in Australian politics.